krishaamer/green-filter-research/research/literature/sustainability.md

 *Sustainability* was first mentioned in (Hannß Carl von Carlowitz, 1713) in the context of forestry and discussing sustainable forest management in his seminal book *Sylvicultura oeconomica*.

+The 1987 United Nations’ Brundtland Report (Our Common Future) defined sustainable development: “Development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (World Commission on Environment and Development, 1987).

 Dinerstein et al. (2017) identifies 846 terrestrial ecoregions.

 Sustainability can be measured using a variety of ***ecological indicators***.

 -   Svalbard Seed Vault
+-   Jackson (1996) *preventive environmental management*
+-   Jackson (2017) limits to growth update

 The field is known today as *sustainable yield* of *natural capital* required to maintain *ecosystem services* (Peter Kareiva et al., 2011).